 Jennifer is a Licensed Mental Health Counselor in private practice in the Tampa Bay Area.
 She holds a Bachelors Degree in Psychology (University of South Florida) and a Masters Degree in Clinical Counseling (Troy University-Tampa Bay).
-Her focus of study has been trauma and gentle healing techniques with a focus on women's issues and empowerment.
+As a Certified Clinical Trauma Therapist, her focus of study has been trauma and gentle healing techniques with a focus on women's issues and empowerment.

 Jennifer began working with single parents over eighteen years ago helping them to achieve employment and education goals through empowerment and exploration of self-direction.
 During that time Jennifer dedicated herself to the prevention of domestic violence.
 This focus allowed for the development of a philosophy that included building strength through knowledge and personal power.
 Jennifer believes that there are four areas to examine which will lead to development of inner strength-security, empowerment, love and freedom or S.E.L.F.
 Through a deep examination and development of these areas we can be our true and strong selves.